benjaminbellman/benjaminbellman/README.md

 ### 🔥 What Drives Me

 I'm passionate about using **AI and automation** to make teams more efficient and help businesses scale intelligently.
 Whether it's building a financial model, optimizing a GTM pipeline, or automating a painful manual workflow — I love turning complexity into clarity.
+Bonus points when the mission also makes the world a little less wasteful. 🌍

 ---